surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Operators.md

 Remove-Job $job
 ```

-The `&` background operator is also a statement terminator, just like the UNIX
+The `&` background operator is also a statement terminator, just like the Unix
 control operator ampersand (`&`).
 This allows you to invoke additional commands
 after the `&` background operator.
 The following example demonstrates the
 invocation of additional commands after the `&` background operator.